TheOdinProject/curriculum/rails/deployment.md

 We won't have too much reading here because many of the links are interspersed with the sections above.
 The important thing is to understand conceptually how the deployment process works and have the confidence to locate the documents you need to diagnose issues.
 The project will have you actually do it.

 1. Read the [Heroku Deployment Guide](https://devcenter.heroku.com/articles/getting-started-with-rails4) for a step-by-step guide to deploying.
+2. Read [How Heroku Works](https://devcenter.heroku.com/articles/how-heroku-works) for a better understanding of the tool you're using.

 ## Conclusion